vicky-sol4nk1/task1-local-network-port-scan/README.md

 # task1-local-network-port-scan
-Task 1 - Scan Your Local Network for Open Ports using Nmap
+Task 1 - Scan our  Local Network for Open Ports using Nmap